-While Tennessee’s law does not cap charter public school growth, it primarily allows only local school district authorizers, affords insufficient autonomy and accountability, and provides inequitable funding.
+While Tennessee’s law does not cap public charter school growth and provides a fair amount of accountability, it primarily allows only district authorizers, affords insufficient autonomy, and provides inequitable funding.